dav-oss/Algorithms/README.md

 IsEmpty: Check if the stack is empty
 IsFull: Check if the stack is full
 Peek: Get the value of the top element without removing it

+# Queue
+A queue is a useful data structure in programming.
+It is similar to the ticket queue for a train station, where the first person entering the queue is the first person who gets the ticket.

+Queue follows the First In First Out (FIFO) rule - the item that goes in first is the item that comes out first.